c-blake/bu/doc/catz.md

 already assumes zero bytes cannot occur in magic numbers.
 Add TAB & Newline & document that and the listing format itself could serve.

 [^3]: That can be minimized by static linking of catz, decoders, or both.
+A way to specify `.so:open/decode/close` transformers could make for 1-exec not 2.
+The ideal 0-exec would need an in-end-requesting-process `zopen` meta-library.

 [^4]:  Happy to put in citations if you tell me.